-- 35. The First and Second Stipulations contain the provision that the Stipulating Parties agree that none of the positions, treatments, figures, or other matters reflected in the agreements should have any precedential value, nor should they otherwise be used in any subsequent proceedings before this Commission or any other regulatory body as proof of the matters in issue. - 36.
-The First and Second Stipulations contain the provision that the agreements made therein do not bind the Stipulating Parties to the same positions in future proceedings, and the parties reserve the right to take different positions in any future proceedings.
+- 35. The First Stipulation and the Second Stipulation contain the provision that the Stipulating Parties agree that none of the positions, treatments, figures, or other matters reflected in the agreements should have any precedential value, nor should they otherwise be used in any subsequent proceedings before this Commission or any other regulatory body as proof of the matters in issue. - 36.
+The First Stipulation and the Second Stipulation contain the provision that the agreements made therein do not bind the Stipulating Parties to the same positions in future proceedings, and the parties reserve the right to take different positions in any future proceedings.
 The Second Stipulation also contains the provision that no portion of the Second Stipulation is binding on the Stipulating Parties unless the entire Second Stipulation is accepted by the Commission.